ahilbers/bootstrap_uncertainty_quantification/README.md

 # 2019_importance_subsampling
-Data, model files and example code related to the paper *Quantifying demand and weather uncertainty in power system models using the $m$ out of $n$ bootstrap*.
+Data, model files and example code related to the paper "Quantifying demand and weather uncertainty in power system models using the $m$ out of $n$ bootstrap".